cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ## Virtual Machine and XRd Access

-Lab attendees have the choice to directly SSH Device access for this lab is primarly through SSH.
+Lab attendees will access devices in the lab primarly through SSH.
 All of the VMs are accessible upon connecting through Cisco AnyConnect VPN to the dCloud environment.
 Please see the management topology network diagram below.
 The Topology-Host VM acts as a jumpbox, thus accessing the routers will involve first SSH'ing into the **Topology-Host VM** and then initiating a separate SSH session to the routers.
 The **Topology-Host VM** is configured for DNS resolution for each router name to save time.

 ### User Credentials
 All VMs, routers, etc. use the same user credentials: